-Mexico Mission Trip
+Mexico Impact Trip

 Once we arrive in Tijuana, we stay in a camp site of tents and bucket showers, dirt floors and a line of baños (outhouses).

-Our mission team is made of YFBC staff, adult volunteers, and current Junior Summer Staff!
+Our impact team is made of YFBC staff, adult volunteers, and current Junior Summer Staff!
 You must be 15 years or older at the time of the trip and be committed to serving as a Volunteer or Junior Staff for a minimum of one week in the upcoming summer camp season.
 Our trip runs over the Easter holidays each year to accommodate school schedules.

 We partner with Amor Ministries in San Diego, California.
 They have been building houses for Mexican families in need since 1980!
-Their mission is to responding to poverty in both a physical and spiritual way.
+Their mission is to respond to poverty in both a physical and spiritual way.

 Most of these families are trying to survive on $250-500 per month.
 Most do not have hot water, electricity, indoor plumbing, or private transportation.
-They purchase their food daily from small shed like stores that are all over the neighbourhood.
+They purchase their food daily from small shed like stores that are all over the neighbourhoods.
 They use public transportation to go to work, 6 days a week, 10 hours a day.
 Their houses can be poorly built shacks with no floor and a leaking roof.

 That is why we are working with Amor Ministries, helping one family at a time.
 When a home is built, there is hope for the family.
 They do not have to worry about shelter.
 Their limited resources can go towards other necessities of life.
 Their children are better provided for.